 Duty cycle restriction is the by far the dominant SRD mitigation technology in the market.
 It is also considered that the development of more sophisticated spectrum access technologies is not obvious due to the presence of the DECT DCS spectrum access technology and market participants would rather employ DECT spectrum access than developing more sophisticated spectrum access alternatives than the duty cycle restriction.

 Typical SRD bandwidths are between 200 kHz and 600 kHz (as found for almost all applications in ECC Report 200 [33] and also ECC Report 182 [36]), although on-going studies with UHF SRD also take into account 1 MHz bandwidth.
-This is well in line with the DECT channel bandwidth of 1 MHz and it can be proposed to limit the modulation bandwidth of unlicensed applications in the band 1900-1920 MHz to a maximum of 1 MHz occupied bandwidth/ modulation bandwidth.
+This is well in line with the DECT channel spacing of 1.728 MHz and it can be proposed to limit the modulation bandwidth of unlicensed applications in the band 1900-1920 MHz to a maximum of 1.728 MHz occupied bandwidth/ modulation bandwidth.

 The assumption is that one could think about SRD applications and indoor use.
 For (inter-alia) home automation, metering, alarms, IoT/M2M, wireless industrial application: these are all dominantly installed applications and indoor use/restriction may be enforceable.